ROAM-Lab-ND/generalized_rbda/README.md

 We compare our constrained forward dynamics algorithm, the Cluster-based Articulated Body Algorithm (C-ABA) against the following algorithms:
 - **Articulated Body Algorithm (ABA)**: The conventional recursive algorithm for computing the forward dynamics of kinematic chains and branched models.
 This algorithm is not capable of handling actuation sub-mechanisms.
 - **Projection Method**: A non-recursive algorithm that computes the constrained forward dynamics by projecting the equations of motion for the spanning tree coordinates onto the independent coordinates.
 See Method 3 in Chapter 8.5 of [Rigid Body Dynamics Algorithms](https://link.springer.com/book/10.1007/978-1-4899-7560-7) for more details.
-- **Lagrange Multiplier Method**: A non-recusrive algorithm that first computes the constraint forces necessary to satisfy closed loop constraints and then uses those forces to compute the forward dynamics.
+- **Lagrange Multiplier Method**: A non-recursive algorithm that first computes the constraint forces necessary to satisfy closed loop constraints and then uses those forces to compute the forward dynamics.
 See Method 2 in Chapter 8.5 of [Rigid Body Dynamics Algorithms](https://link.springer.com/book/10.1007/978-1-4899-7560-7) for more details.

 <div style="text-align:center;">
    <img src="images/ForwardDynamicsBenchmark.png" alt="drawing" width="500"/>